 Major in Political Science

 Political Science Major students can expect to learn about the systematic study of politics and government.
-Studying Political Science provides students with effective analytical and communication skills that lead well into careers in many fields such as law, public administration, the civic service, journalism, politics and academia, among others.
+Studying Political Science provides students with effective analytical and communication skills that lead well into careers in many fields such as law, public administration, the public service, journalism, politics and academia, among others.

 - Knowledge of the scientific study of politics and government